cwendorf/Sourcebook/SPSS/data-analysis/onesample.md

 5. Be sure to enter a known or hypothesized mean into the "Test Value" field.
 If you do not enter a value here, SPSS will automatically use zero as the comparison mean.

+6. Check the "Estimates of effect size" to get Cohen's d.

-6. If you do not wish to alter the default (95%) confidence level, click "OK."
+7. If you do not wish to alter the default (95%) confidence level, click "OK."
 A separate window with the output will appear.

 <p align="center"><kbd><img src="onesample2.png"></kbd></p>

 ### Altering the Confidence Interval

-7. If you wish to alter the  width of the confidence interval, select the "Options" button.
+8. If you wish to alter the  width of the confidence interval, select the "Options" button.

-8. Another dialogue box will appear where you can change the confidence level.
+9. Another dialogue box will appear where you can change the confidence level.
 When you are done, click "Continue."
 This will return you to the original dialogue box.

-9. After clicking on "OK" in the original dialogue box, a separate window with the output will appear.
+10. After clicking on "OK" in the original dialogue box, a separate window with the output will appear.

 <p align="center"><kbd><img src="onesample3.png"></kbd></p>